aya9aladdin/Tech-Job-profile-prediction-dsProject/README.md

 Tech Job prediction
 ==============================

-An end-to-end data science project for predicting the required skills needed for a specific tech job and jobs that best fit your current skills
+An end-to-end data science project for predicting the required skills needed for a specific tech job and jobs that best fit your current skills.

 Project Organization
 ------------